top of page

 I tend to think that if there's normativity, it's got to be irreducible.
 But irreducible normativity is multiply problematic.
 There are metaphysical troubles associated with it, e.g. the trouble of explaining why it should be that there is such a tight, seemingly explanatory connection between normative facts and so-called natural facts if the former are metaphysically discontinuous with the latter.
 Then there are broadly semantic and epistemic troubles, roughly: how are we able to latch onto irreducibly normative facts and properties in our thought and speech and, having done so, how are we able to learn things about them?

 When I am working on normativity, I am usually working on these issues.
-My research on the metaphysical troubles overlaps with my research on grounding, and has recently taken the form of an investigation into the nature of normative bridge-laws (cf. Rosen 2017) on the one hand, and neo-essentialist solutions (cf. Leary 2017) on the other.
-My research on the broadly semantic and epistemic troubles is less well-defined, and has consisted largely in background research on, e.g., reference, concepts, and representation.
+My research on the metaphysical troubles overlaps with my research on grounding, and has recently taken the form of an investigation into the viability of non-naturalist attempts to posit essence facts as grounds of the grounding of the normative in the non-normative (see, e.g., Leary 2017 and Bengson et al. 2023, 2024).
+My research on the broadly semantic and epistemic troubles is presently less well-defined, and has consisted largely in background research on, e.g., reference and representation.
 Such research overlaps with my research in meta-metaphysics.
+I am currently exploring the merits of a projectivist treatment of the (meta)semantics of non-naturalistic normative cognition.

 (Meta-)Metaphysics